AxoLabs/BEE2-Axos-Packages/README.md

 - Uses the same instance for all types of gel.
 #### Bomb protector
 - Causes `prop_exploding_futbol`s to become harmless.
+- Will be removed in 1.4.
 #### Reflection gel fixer
 - Changes the color of Reflection gel to be gray when splashed on surfaces and your face.
 #### AAAARRGGGHH Theraphy skybox
 - A custom 3D skybox, revealing the BTS areas of Aperture.
+- Will be removed in 1.4.

 Screenshots:
 ![axo_ucps_demo_3](https://user-images.githubusercontent.com/125143965/224567686-48fba1be-28b2-4b40-ada6-bcf922619cab.png)